Grällsta Runestone: Description

-The inscription on Vs 27 consists of runic text in the younger futhark on a serpent that encircles a cross.
-The inscription, which is 1.75 meters in height and on a granite stone, is classified as probably being carved in runestone style Pr5, which is also known as Urnes style.
-This runestone style is characterized by slim and stylized animals that are interwoven into tight patterns.
-The animal heads are typically seen in profile with slender almond-shaped eyes and upwardly curled appendages on the noses and the necks.
-The inscription based on stylistic analysis is attributed to a runemaster with the normalized name of Litle, who signed the inscriptions on inscription Vs 20 in Prästgården (Romfartuna synod) and possibly Vs 28.
-Other inscriptions attributed to Litle based on stylistic analysis include Vs 17 in Råby, Vs 22 in Ulvsta, and Vs 32 in Prästgården (Västerfärnebo synod).
+The inscription on Vs 27 consists of runic text in the Younger Futhark carved on a serpent encircling a cross.
+The inscription, measuring 1.75 metres in height and carved on granite, is stylistically classified as Pr5, also known as the Urnes style.
+This style is characterized by slender, highly stylized animals interwoven into tight patterns, with heads typically shown in profile, featuring almond-shaped eyes and upward-curving extensions on the nose and neck.

+Based on stylistic analysis, the carving is attributed to a runemaster known by the normalized name Litle, who also signed the inscription on Vs 20 in Prästgården (Romfartuna parish) and possibly Vs 28.
+Additional inscriptions attributed to Litle include Vs 17 in Råby, Vs 22 in Ulvsta, and Vs 32 in Prästgården (Västerfärnebo parish).

 The runic text states that the stone was raised by two brothers named Þorbjôrn and Ingifastr in memory of their father Sigþorn, who is stated as having died while on a voyage.
 This runestone belongs to a group of inscriptions that make a public announcement of a death that occurred while traveling, perhaps to allow property to be distributed as inheritance.
 Other inscriptions making such a general statement of a non-local death include Sö 49 in Ene, Sö 217 in Berga, Sm 48 in Torp, U 258 in Fresta, the now-lost U 349 in Odenslunda, the now-lost U 363 in Gådersta, U 948 in Danmarks, Vs 22 in Ulvsta, Nä 29 in Apelboda, DR 330 in Gårdstånga, and DR 379 in Ny Larsker.
 It has been suggested that the joint listing of the brothers may indicate that they held the inheritance from their father jointly and without dividing it into separate households.